-- Remove strict requirement of using . rauch file extension, although it is still recommended - Export RAUC slot type to handlers and hooks (by Rasmus Villemoes) - Add \.squashfs to raw slot handling (by Emmanuel Roullit) - Add checking of RAUC bundle identifier (squashfs identifier) - \.img files can now be installed to ext4, ubifs or vfat slots (by Michael Heimpold) - Warn if downloaded bundle could not be deleted - Expose system information (variant, compatible, booted slot) over D-Bus (by Jan Remmet) - The rauc status command line call now only uses the D-Bus API (when enabled) to obtain status information instead of loading configuration and performing operations itself.
+- Configuration (see the reference for the [system], [keyring] and [slot..] sections for details) - Add extra-mount-opts argument to slot config to allow passing custom options to mount calls (such as user_xattr or seclabel) - Implement support for readonly slots that are part of the slot description but should never be written by RAUC - Add option use-bundle-signing-time to use signing time for verification instead of the current time - Introduce max-bundle-download-size config setting (by Michael Heimpold) - Rename confusing ignore-checksum flag to force-install-same (old remains valid of course) (by Jan Remmet) - Add strict parsing of config files as we do for manifests already.
+This will reject configs with invalid keys, groups, etc. to prevent unintentional behavior - Installation - Remove strict requirement of using .raucb file extension, although it is still recommended - Export RAUC slot type to handlers and hooks (by Rasmus Villemoes) - Add .squashfs to raw slot handling (by Emmanuel Roullit) - Add checking of RAUC bundle identifier (squashfs identifier) - .img files can now be installed to ext4, ubifs or vfat slots (by Michael Heimpold) - Warn if downloaded bundle could not be deleted - Expose system information (variant, compatible, booted slot) over D-Bus (by Jan Remmet) - The rauc status command line call now only uses the D-Bus API (when enabled) to obtain status information instead of loading configuration and performing operations itself.
 This finalizes the clear separations between client and service and also allows calling the command line client without requiring any configuration. - Add debug log domain rauc-subprocess for printing RAUC subprocess invocations.
-This can be activated by setting the environment variable G\MESSAGES\DEBUG=rauc-subprocess.
-See Debugging RAUC for details. - Enhancement of many debug and error messages to be more precise and helpful - Let U-Boot boot selection handler remove slot from BOOT\ORDER when marking it bad - Implemented obtaining state and primary information for U-Boot boot selection interface (by Timothy Lee) - Also show certificate validity times when the certificate chain is displayed - Added a simple CGI as an example on how to code against the D-Bus API in RAUC contrib/ folder. (by Bastian Stender)
+This can be activated by setting the environment variable G_MESSAGES_DEBUG=rauc-subprocess.
+See Debugging RAUC for details. - · Enhancement of many debug and error messages to be more precise and helpful - · Let U-Boot boot selection handler remove slot from BOOT_ORDER when marking it bad - Implemented obtaining state and primary information for U-Boot boot selection interface (by Timothy Lee) - Also show certificate validity times when the certificate chain is displayed - Added a simple CGI as an example on how to code against the D-Bus API in RAUC contrib/ folder. (by Bastian Stender)

-- Bootchooser EFI handler error messages and segfault fixed (by Arnaud Rebillout) - Fix preserving of primary errors while printing follow-up errors in update\handlers (by Rasmus Villemoes) - Make not finding (all) appropriate target slots a fatal error again - Prevent non-installation operations from touching the installation progress information (by Bastian Stender) - Call fsync() when writing raw images to assure content is fully written to disk before exiting (by Jim Brennan)
+- Bootchooser EFI handler error messages and segfault fixed (by Arnaud Rebillout) - Fix preserving of primary errors while printing follow-up errors in update_handlers (by Rasmus Villemoes) - Make not finding (all) appropriate target slots a fatal error again - Prevent non-installation operations from touching the installation progress information (by Bastian Stender) - Call fsync() when writing raw images to assure content is fully written to disk before exiting (by Jim Brennan)

-- Fix casync store initialization for extraction without seeds (by Arnaud Rebillout) - Fix slot status path generation for external mounts (by Vyacheslav Yurkov) - Do not try to mount already mounted slots when loading slot status information from per-slot file - Fix invalid return value in case of failed mark\active() - Fix bootname detection for missing root = command line parameter - Fix passing intermediate certificates via command line which got broken by a faulty input check (by Marcel Hamer) - Preserve original uid/gid during extraction to be independent of the running system.
+- Fix casync store initialization for extraction without seeds (by Arnaud Rebillout) - Fix slot status path generation for external mounts (by Vyacheslav Yurkov) - Do not try to mount already mounted slots when loading slot status information from per-slot file - Fix invalid return value in case of failed mark_active() - Fix bootname detection for missing root = command line parameter - Fix passing intermediate certificates via command line which got broken by a faulty input check (by Marcel Hamer) - Preserve original uid/gid during extraction to be independent of the running system.
 This was only problematic if the name to ID mapping changed with an update.
-Note that this requires to enable CONFIG\FEATURE\TAR\LONG\OPTIONS when using busybox tar. - Block device paths are now opened with O\EXCL to ensure exclusive access - Fix handling for file:// URIs - Build-fix workaround for ancient (< 3.4) kernels (by Yann E. MORIN) - Various internal error handling fixes (by Ulrich Ölmann, Bastian Stender) - · Several memory leak fixes
+Note that this requires to enable CONFIG_FEATURE_TAR_LONG_OPTIONS when using busybox tar. - Block device paths are now opened with O_EXCL to ensure exclusive access - Fix handling for file:// URIs - Build-fix workaround for ancient (< 3.4) kernels (by Yann E. MORIN) - Various internal error handling fixes (by Ulrich Ölmann, Bastian Stender) - · Several memory leak fixes